-Please explain the need for the new or amended regulation by (1) detailing the specific reasons why this regulatory action is essential to protect the health, safety, or welfare of citizens, and (2) discussing the goals of the proposal, the environmental benefits, and the problems the proposal is intended to solve.
+Please explain the need for the new or amended regulation.
+Describe the rationale or justification of the proposed regulatory action.
+Detail the specific reasons it is essential to protect the health, safety or welfare of citizens.
+Discuss the goals of the proposal and the problems the proposal is intended to solve.

 This is a joint action to repeal three regulations related to the Food Stamp Program and replace them with a single comprehensive regulation.
 The proposed regulation outlines processes that are not mandated by federal or state law or regulation.
 Procedures in the regulation apply to the eligibility determination process for the Food Stamp Program and the process to calculate the amount of food stamp benefits eligible households receive.
-The regulation also outlines the administrative disqualification hearing process to determine when households receive benefits to which they are not entitled.
+The regulation also outlines an administrative disqualification hearing process to determine when households receive benefits to which they are not entitled.

-The regulation ensures that local workers perform the eligibility determination process and the calculation of benefits uniformly for all households by factoring the same standard for telephone expenses and by converting income to monthly amounts.
-The regulation also requires uniform evaluation of determining if individuals intentionally break program rules to obtain benefits to which they are not entitled.
+The regulation ensures that local workers perform the eligibility determination process and the calculation of benefits uniformly for all households by using the same standard for telephone expenses and by converting income to monthly amounts.
+The regulation also requires uniform evaluation for determining if individuals intentionally break program rules to obtain benefits to which they are not entitled.
 Uniform application of program rules protects the general welfare of food stamp applicant and recipient households.
 The regulation does not address environmental benefits or provide for the health or safety of citizens.